Keeping Data Private

 # ...

-Here, url is the new URL to visit, but self.url is the URL of the page where the request comes from.
+Here, url is the new URL to visit, but self.url is the URL of the page the request comes from.
 Make sure this line comes at the top of load, before self.url is changed!

 Later, the browser loads styles and scripts with more request calls: